temporalio/documentation/docs/go-child-workflows.md

 `workflow.ExecuteChildWorkflow` enables the scheduling of other Workflows from within a Workflow's implementation.
-The parent Workflow has the ability to monitor and impact the lifecycle of the child Workflow, similar to the way it does for an activity that it invoked.
+The parent Workflow has the ability to monitor and impact the lifecycle of the child Workflow, similar to the way it does for an Activity that it invoked.

 ```go
 cwo := workflow.ChildWorkflowOptions{